apache/nuttx/configs/README.txt

   LPC4357FET256 MCU.
 Based on the LPC4300 Xplorer port and provided by Toby Duckworth.

+configs/lpc4370-link2
+  NuttX port to the NXP LPC4370-Link2 development board featuring the NXP LPC4370FET100 MCU.
+Based on the LPC4300 Xplorer port and provided by Lok Tep.

 configs/maple
   NuttX support for the LeafLab's Maple and Maple Mini boards.
 These boards are based on the STM32F103RBT6 chip for the standard version and on the